syncfusion-content/blazor-docs/blazor/dialog/getting-started.md

 ## Prerender the dialog

-The dialog component is maintained at the DOM elements when showing or hiding the dialogs when enabled `AllowPrerender` property.
+The dialog component is maintained at the DOM elements when showing or hiding the dialogs while enabling the `AllowPrerender` property.

-> By default, `AllowPrerender` property is a disabled state, the dialog DOM elements get destroyed when hiding the dialog.
-Each time dialog will be re-rendered when showing the dialog.
-Dialog `@bind-Visible` property also work based on `AllowPrerender` property.
+> By default, the `AllowPrerender` property is in disabled state.
+The dialog DOM elements will be destroyed while hiding the dialog.
+Each time the dialog will be re-rendered when showing the dialog.
+Dialog `@bind-Visible` property also works based on the `AllowPrerender` property.

 ```cshtml